 Welcome to One Virology.
-We’re a ground-breaking, interdisciplinary team of researchers, bringing together expertise in human and veterinary viruses to make new discoveries, deepen scientific understanding and pioneer novel approaches to challenging infections.
+We’re a ground-breaking, interdisciplinary team of researchers based in the School of Veterinary Medicine, bringing together expertise to make new discoveries, deepen scientific understanding and pioneer novel approaches to challenging human and veterinary virus infections.

 A powerful new perspective